erdogant/pca/README.md

          Star it if you like it!

-* pca is a python package to perform Principal Component Analysis and to create insightful plots.
+**pca** is a python package to perform Principal Component Analysis and to create insightful plots.
+The core of PCA is build on sklearn functionality to find maximum compatibility when combining with other packages.

+But this package can do a lot more.
+Besides the regular pca, it can also perform **SparsePCA**, and **TruncatedSVD**.
+Depending on your input data, the best approach will be choosen.

+Other functionalities are:
-* Biplot to plot the loadings
+  * **Biplot** to plot the loadings
-* Explained variance
+  * Determine the **explained variance**
-* Scatter plot with the loadings
+  * Scatter plot with the **loadings**
-* Outlier detection using Hotelling T2 and/or SPE/Dmodx
+  * Outlier detection using **Hotelling T2 and/or SPE/Dmodx**

+This notebook will show some examples.

 ## Contents
 - [Installation](#-installation)